Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: Characterization of planar normal -terms with connectivity conditions

 We start by characterizing skeletons of planar linear $\lambda$-terms.
 Given a unary-binary tree $S$ and a node $u$ in $S$, we denote by $S_u$ the sub-tree induced by $u$, by $\leaf(S)$ the number of leaves in $S$, and by $\unary(S)$ the number of unary nodes in $S$.
+We also define the \tdef{excess} of $S$, denoted by $\excess(S)$, to be $\leaf(S) - \unary(S)$.

-\begin{prop} A unary-binary tree $S$ is in $\skl^{(1)}$ if and only if \begin{itemize} \item (\textbf{Linearity}) $\leaf(S) = \unary(S)$; \item (\textbf{Normality}) No binary node in $S$ has a unary node as its left child; \item (\textbf{Connectedness}) For every binary node and leaf $u$ in $S$, we have $\leaf(S_u) - \unary(S_u)$ greater than or equal to the number of consecutive unary nodes above $u$. \end{itemize} Furthermore, a unary-binary tree $S \in \skl^{(1)}$ is also in $\skl^{(2)}$ if and only if \begin{itemize} \item (\textbf{2-connectedness}) For every binary node and leaf $u$ in $S$, we have $\leaf(S_u) - \unary(S_u)$ strictly larger than the number of consecutive unary nodes above $u$. \end{itemize} \end{prop} \begin{proof} We first consider the $\skl^{(1)}$ case.
+\begin{prop} A unary-binary tree $S$ is in $\skl^{(1)}$ if and only if \begin{itemize} \item (\textbf{Linearity}) $\excess(S) = 0$; \item (\textbf{Normality}) No binary node in $S$ has a unary node as its left child; \item (\textbf{Connectedness}) For every binary node and leaf $u$ in $S$, we have $\excess(S_u)$ greater than or equal to the number of consecutive unary nodes above $u$. \end{itemize} Furthermore, a unary-binary tree $S \in \skl^{(1)}$ is also in $\skl^{(2)}$ if and only if \begin{itemize} \item (\textbf{2-connectedness}) For every binary node and leaf $u$ in $S$, we have $\excess(S_u)$ strictly larger than the number of consecutive unary nodes above $u$. \end{itemize} \end{prop} \begin{proof} We first consider the $\skl^{(1)}$ case.
 The ``only if'' part comes directly from the definition of terms in $\conn^{(1)}$: (\textbf{Linearity}) from the linearity of the term, (\textbf{Normality}) from $\beta$-normality, and (\textbf{Connectedness}) from the fact that every abstraction binds a variable in the sub-term.
 For the ``if'' part, given $S$ satisfying the conditions, we can pair unary nodes with leaves in a unique way to form a linear and planar term, and such a process is guaranteed to succeed by (\textbf{Connectedness}).